 THE EDIT #1

-Welcome to the first of our new series - The Edit!
 Here we combine the storytelling with sustainability, we will fill this space with stories from around the world, celebrating the connection we have to these wonderful material things around us.

-Short: Delicious, cold-pressed juice.
-Made in London from wonky, would-be-wasted fruits.
+short: delicious, cold-pressed juice. made in London from wonky, would-be-wasted fruits.

 Ten years ago, Rejuce founder Thomas Keller was ‘cheffing’ in London.
 He was horrified by even the tip of the iceberg of food we send to landfill in this country.
 He couldn’t continue to watch this problem grow, and needed to be part of the solution.